ColiverSEC/Enterprise-IAM-Lab/entra/global-secure-access.md

 ### Step 2: Enable Private Access

-- Navigate to **Entra Admin Center → Identity Governance → Private Access**
+- Navigate to **Entra Admin Center → Global Secure Access → Connect → Traffic forwarding**
+- Click **+ New Private Access Policy** or edit an existing one
 - Configure:
-  - Internal apps accessible only from private network
+  - Internal applications accessible only from trusted networks
-  - Define IP ranges, subnets, or VPN endpoints
+  - Define **IP ranges, subnets, or VPN endpoints** for allowed access
-  - Enable access policies based on device or location

-📸 **Screenshot Example:**
-`/entra/screenshots/global-secure-access/02-private-access.png`
+  - Optionally, enforce **device compliance or named locations** for policy conditions
+- Save the policy

+💡 **Summary:** Private Access lets you secure internal applications by restricting access to trusted networks, VPNs, or compliant devices.
+It ensures that sensitive apps are only reachable from approved locations, helping simulate enterprise network security in a lab environment.

 ---

 ## 🌍 Configure Remote Networks / VPN

-### Step 3: Set Up Remote Networks
+### Step 3: Set Up Trusted Remote Networks

-- Go to **Conditional Access → Named locations → + New location → Mark as trusted network**
+- Go to **Entra Admin Center → Global Secure Access → Conditional Access → Named locations**
+- Click **+ New location** and choose one of the available types:
-- Add **VPN IP ranges** or **remote office subnets**
+  - **IP ranges location** → Add VPN or remote office subnet IP ranges
+  - **Countries location** → Restrict access based on geographic location (optional)
+- Name your location (e.g., `HQ VPN` or `Remote Office`)
+- Mark the location as **trusted** to allow Conditional Access policies to recognize it
-- Ensure network ranges align with Conditional Access rules
+- Ensure that the IP ranges you configure align with your Conditional Access rules for app access

+💡 **Tip:** Use **IP ranges location** for VPNs or specific remote offices. **Countries location** is optional and useful for broader geographic restrictions.

 📸 **Screenshot Example:**
 `/entra/screenshots/global-secure-access/03-remote-networks.png`

 ---